Want to know the best organic food to eat, and the food you don’t need to eat if money is tight? Read on!

 Corn on the Cob

 I’d always try and buy local (or at least British grown) and seasonal produce though, where possible.

 One thought on the list: I’m not sure about fruits with skin on them.
 For example, PAN UK found that 100% of soft citrus fruit that they tested had pesticide residue.
 I’ve always been of the opinion that as you’re peeling them, and have no intention of zesting them, then you don’t need to buy organic citrus fruit.
+Unless you’re making organic marmalade of course.
 What do you think?